Racehorse injuries: Musculoskeletal system

 The musculoskeletal system consists of the bones, cartilage, muscles, ligaments, and tendons.

 Skeletal fractures account for 87% of fatal injuries.
 When a horse's leg hits the ground at racing speed on a straightaway, it bears a load that is three times its weight (with the exception of harness racing).
 When negotiating a turn, centrifugal force increases the load to between 5 and 10 times body weight.
 When a horse hits the ground, the repetitive impact produces microscopic cracks and crevices inside bone so tiny they are undetectable by standard X-rays.
-If the horse isn't given enough time for healthy bone tissue to repair the damage with a process called remodeling, the cumulative stress can progress silently to the point where overload causes bones to break.
-The American Association of Equine Practitioners (AAEP) recommends a period of rest of at least 10 days between races for all horses to provide an opportunity to refresh and diminish the volume of persistent cyclic loading.
+If the horse is not given enough time for healthy bone tissue to repair the damage with a process called remodeling, the cumulative stress can progress silently to the point where overload causes bones to break.
+In a 2009 white paper, the American Association of Equine Practitioners (AAEP) recommended a period of rest of at least 10 days between races for all horses to provide an opportunity to refresh and diminish the volume of persistent cyclic loading.

 Bucked shins is an inflammatory condition of the cannon bones.
 Bucked shins is a result of strain and excessive concussion to the cannon bone.
 The concussion comes from the rigorous training regimen that two-year-olds often face and inability of the bone to adapt fast enough.
 70% of young Thoroughbred racehorses in training develop the problem, usually in the first six months.
 As horses become older, the cannon bone becomes stiffer and thus bucked shins rarely occur again.
 Approximately 12% of horses that develop bucked shins go on to have stress or saucer fractures later.
 Bucked shins force 7% of racehorses to retire.

 Splints are new bone formation (exostoses) along the involved splint bone.
 In the young horse the interosseous ligament which attaches the splint bones to the cannon can become damaged or torn from the concussive and rotational forces of exercise.
 This will cause heat, pain and swelling in the area between the splint and the cannon.
 In an attempt to stabilise this damaged attachment, new bone will be laid down around the ligament resulting in the formation of a bony lump known as a splint.
 The size and position of this bony lump determine whether a splint is likely to cause long-term lameness.
 The lump can interfere with the knee joint or the suspensory ligament, which runs down the back of the cannon bone.
 Splints force 7% of racehorses to retire.

 Luxations are joint dislocations and account for 8% of fatal injuries.
 Fetlock luxations account for 91% of all fatal luxation injuries.
 Due to the construction of the fetlock joint, luxation will result in either a complete rupture of the flexor tendons and suspensory ligament or a lateral disarticulation.
 The joint capsule may also be completely ruptured and the articular portion of the bones exposed to view.